Difference Between Food Supplements And Nutraceuticals Under FSSAI Law

 Your turmeric capsule is not just ‘natural’, or your vitamin drink is not just ‘fortified’.
 In the eyes of regulatory bodies, it is either a food supplement or a nutraceutical, and getting the wrong label can fail your product before it reaches the shelves.

-As brands develop new products in the health and wellness sector, one of the most common yet important challenges is understanding the difference between food supplements and nutraceuticals under FSSAI law.
+As brands develop new products in the health and wellness sector, one of the most common yet important challenges is understanding the difference between food supplements and nutraceuticals under the FSSAI law.
 The Food Safety and Standards Authority of India (FSSAI) has stated the clear definitions and rules for governing these categories.
-Missclassification of these can result in the delay of licensing, violations in labelling, or even product bans.
+Missclassification of these can result in the delay of licensing, violations in labeling, or even product bans.

 Regulatory Framework Of FSSAI For Food Supplements And Nutraceuticals